Characterizing Commodity Serverless Computing Platforms: Introduction

-\textbf{To Developers.} Our findings show the shortcomings of existing serverless computing platforms, such as limited programming languages, package size restriction, and so on.
-Developers should carefully choose the appropriate platform based on their preferred languages, application package size, and other features that may be restricted on some platforms.
-Our findings also show how different serverless computing platforms actually perform under various configurations.
-Developers should choose a relatively lightweight language (e.g., Python) to construct their functions and tune configurations (e.g., allocating enough memory) and programs (e.g., removing dead code) to achieve better performance.
-Developers should choose the appropriate platform to obtain better performance based on their resource needs of functions, or even directly get an intuitive result by running their functions with our automated benchmarking platform \textit{TBS}.

-\textbf{To Cloud Vendors.} Our findings encourage continuous improvement and optimization for serverless computing platforms.
-Cloud vendors can provide some personalized guides of configuration based on developers' functions and provide more tools to alleviate the restrictions of some configurations, e.g., provide tools for removing dead code and reducing package size instead of directly deploy zipped packages submitted by developers.

 The remainder of this paper is organized as follows.
-We present our research goal and methodology to conduct our study in section~\ref{sec:methodlogy}.
-We summarize and compare the key characteristics of different serverless computing platforms in section~\ref{sec:char}.
-We introduce the details of the benchmark platform \textit{TBS} in section~\ref{sec:testbed}.
-We describe the evaluation results among different serverless computing platforms in section~\ref{sec:evaluation}.
-We present discussion about our study in section~\ref{sec:discussion}, survey related work in section~\ref{sec:related_work}, and conclude the paper with future work in section~\ref{sec:conclusion}.
+Section~\ref{sec:methodlogy} presents our methodology.
+Section~\ref{sec:char} summarizes and compares the key characteristics of development, deployment, and runtime phases.
+Section~\ref{sec:testbed} describes the details of our evaluation tool.
+Section~\ref{sec:evaluation} shows the evaluation results of the actual runtime performance for four serverless computing platforms.
+Section~\ref{sec:discussion} discusses the potential issues of our study.
+Section~\ref{sec:related_work} surveys related work and Section~\ref{sec:conclusion} concludes this work.